Why and what is the Cool VL Viewer ?

 Please, see the Linux installation HOWTO or the Windows installation HOWTO for the details on how to install the viewer.

-Cool VL Viewer v1.26.8 (current stable branch with the v3.5 renderer and server-side baking support):
+Cool VL Viewer v1.26.10 (current stable branch with the v3.6 renderer and full materials support):